Reproducibility in the Control of Autonomous Mobility-on-Demand Systems

 \subsubsection{Offline \glsentrytext{abk:rl}}

-Traditional (online) \gls{abk:rl} requires continual interaction with the environment or a simulator.
-However, this is often infeasible in real-world \gls{abk:amod} systems due to safety, cost, or simulation fidelity constraints.
-In such cases, offline \gls{abk:rl} (also known as \emph{batch} \gls{abk:rl}) provides an alternative by training policies exclusively on pre-collected trajectories~\cite{levine2020offline}.
-It enables learning without active exploration but introduces new challenges, most notably, the problem of distributional shift between the behavior policy used to collect the data and the policy being learned.
-This mismatch can lead to compounding errors during evaluation, and much of the literature focuses on mitigating this issue~\cite{li4798020learning,schmidt2024learning}.
+Traditional (online) \gls{abk:rl} requires continual interaction with the environment or a simulator, which is often impractical in real-world \gls{abk:amod} systems due to safety, cost, or limited simulation fidelity.
+Offline (or \emph{batch}) \gls{abk:rl} instead trains policies solely from pre-collected trajectories~\cite{levine2020offline}, avoiding active exploration but introducing challenges from distributional shift between the behavior policy that generated the data and the learned policy.
+This mismatch can cause compounding errors at evaluation time, and much of the literature focuses on mitigating these effects~\cite{li2025learning,schmidt2024learning}.